echiweshe/genai-agent-3d/genai_agent_project/README_FIXES.md

 ## Issues Fixed

 1. **Missing asyncio Import**: Added the missing `asyncio` import in the LLM service.
-2. **JSON Parsing Issues**: Improved the JSON parsing in the Scene Generator tool with robust extraction methods.
+2. **JSON Parsing Issues**: Implemented advanced JSON parsing in the Scene Generator tool with multiple extraction methods.
 3. **Duplicate Files Removal**: Removed unnecessary duplicate files.
 4. **Error Handling**: Enhanced error handling and logging throughout the codebase.
 5. **Redis Connection Issues**: Fixed Redis connection handling to prevent errors.
+6. **LLM Prompting**: Optimized prompts to better guide the LLM to generate valid JSON.
+7. **Fallback Mechanism**: Improved the fallback scene generation to ensure the system works even when JSON parsing fails.

 ## How to Run the Fixed Version